Skip to main content

 Step 3: Add global instructions

 Global instructions tell Claude how to behave in all Cowork conversations.
-Adding the systemprompt.io instructions ensures Claude always uses the MCP server for skill management rather than trying to create files locally.
+Adding the systemprompt.io instructions ensures Claude always uses the Skill Manager for skill management rather than trying to create files locally.

 Instructions